Balerion catches a raven. Art by Jordi Gonazels Escamilla

 She had a small black kitten she called Balerion, did you know?
 I always wondered what happened to him.
 Rhaenys liked to pretend he was the true Balerion, the Black Dread of old, but I imagine the Lannisters taught her the difference between a kitten and a dragon quick enough, the day they broke down her door.

-- George R. R. Martin's reply when asked if the black tomcat caught by Arya was Rhaenys's kitten Balerion.
+Could be.—George R. R. Martin's reply when asked if the black tomcat caught by Arya is Rhaenys's kitten Balerion